-LUMA has the opportunity to offer an industry leading set of health and welfare benefits and then in addition provide further options for employees for items like supplemental benefits such as life or disability insurance.
-A professionally managed 401k will support employees to save for retirement and provide opportunities for financial education and literacy, all of which serves to create more engaged and loyal employees.
+LUMA offers an industry leading set of health and welfare benefits and then in addition provides further options for employees for items like supplemental benefits such as life or disability insurance.
+A professionally managed 401k supports employees to save for retirement and provide opportunities for financial education and literacy, all of which serves to create more engaged and loyal employees.